lkuich/flub.js/README.md

 - Vanilla JS, no external dependancies, components are just POCO functions, no compilation, virtual DOM, translation, ect
 - Extensible, since it's just functions, you can easily wrap components in your own functions to give them default properties and behaviour
 - Simple, no surprises, no new API's to learn, functions simply pass their props as HTML attributes:<br />`Img({ src: '...', class: 'apple' })` === `<img src="..." class="apple" />`
-- Stupid simple state, `setState` and `onCreate` are provided to your component to update a components own state.
+- Stupid simple state, `setState` and `useCreation` are provided to your component to update a components own state.
 The component is completely re-rendered with each state update
 - Easy to integrate and isolate, your components can attach to specific HTML elements, your entire app doesn't have to be in flub
 - Tiny, there's really not much going on here.